Cockpit SX - Review

 NiMH Battery

-A six-cell 1500 mAh NiMH battery is provided, It contains an integral thermal fuse.
-The battery lasts 7 hours or so from a full charge - easily enough for a day's flying.
+A six-cell 1500 mAh NiMH battery is provided.
+It has an integral thermal fuse.
+The battery lasts 7 hours or so from a full charge - enough for a full day's flying.
 An audible low battery alarm kicks in when the voltage drops to 7V.

 Charging is via a multifunction DIN socket next to the aerial.
 The charger plug is the same as on the other MPX sets.
 I was happy to see that the Tx can rest on its back while it's being charged.
 No charger is supplied.